PhotoRM/ICCF-Cut/README.md

     $ python iccfcut.py Mrk841g.txt Mrk841r.txt 0.18

-We provide the data of the final lightcurves used for the delay estimations of 23 AGNs in Ma et al. 2024 (submitted) in the `lightcurves` directory.
+We provide the data of the final lightcurves used for the delay estimations of 23 AGNs in [Ma et al. 2024](https://iopscience.iop.org/article/10.3847/1538-4357/ad34d6) in the `lightcurves` directory.

 You are welcome to use and modify ICCF-Cut.
 If you do, please acknowledge its use with a citation to: